 - Candidates are given a sentence, a part of which is highlighted in bold.

-- 3 or 4 options are given from which candidate needs to select the option that best goes with the sentence in place of the highlighted text.
+- 3 or 4 options are given from which candidates need to select the option that best goes with the sentence, in place of the highlighted text.

 - There might be questions when sentences have no error or require no correction; in that case, candidates need to select the option that says ‘No error’ ‘no improvement required’.